 Step 1 – Install Erlang on Fedora

 Erlang is available under the default repositories.
-You can simply install erlang package on your system run running the following command.
+You can simply install the erlang package on your system and run running the following command.
 This will install other required libraries as well.

 sudo dnf install erlang

 Step 2 – Check Erlang Version

 Type erl on the terminal.
 This will open the Erlang shell and show you the version.

 Press CTRL + C twice to exit from the Erlang shell.